Mayshinlyan/StickyNotes/README.md

 # StickyNotes
 StickyNotes is a brainstorming collaboration app for distributed group.
 It can also be used as your personal sticky notes page such as to-do-list or so.

+## Features
+- User can sign up and alternatively via google login
+- Create sticky notes on click
+- Collaborate with other teammates simultaneously
+- User can have multiple boards
+- User can store their stickynotes data

 ## File Structure
 Uses Microsoft DotNet Core 2.0 Web API, MVC Framework and SignalR for syncing user board.